ISSAM-SLI/Webstack_Portfolio_Project/README.md

 # Interactive Quiz Application

-Welcome to the Interactive Quiz Application! 🎉 This app is designed to provide users with a fun and engaging quiz experience while learning new facts.
-Whether you're quizzing yourself or challenging your friends, this app has everything you need to test your knowledge.
+Welcome to the Interactive Quiz Application! 🎉 An engaging, customizable quiz platform built with Flask, HTML, CSS, and JavaScript.
+Users can select categories, difficulties, and the number of questions to test their knowledge while being timed on each question.

 ## Table of Contents
 1. [Features](#features)